 3 – Eat Well, Feel Better

-I’ve perused dozens of health, fitness, foodie, and wellbeing sites to assemble a list of foods recommended by a variety of dieticians and researchers to help boost mood and combat the seasonal blues.
+I’ve delved deeply into dozens of research-backed health, fitness, foodie, and well-being sites to assemble a list of foods recommended by a variety of dieticians and researchers to help boost mood and combat the seasonal blues.

 A few key nutrients for the winter months seem to be complex carbohydrates, omega-3s, vitamin D, vitamin B, protein, and iron.

 Our bodies need vitamin D in conjunction with calcium in order to maintain strong, healthy bones.
 When we’re out and about in the sunshine, direct sunlight interacts with a chemical in our skin and converts it into a form of vitamin D. In the winter when there is less daylight, we often don’t get as much of this vital nutrient as we need.
 One suggestion is to eat more foods rich in vitamin D during the winter months.
 These foods include salmon, beef, eggs, fortified milk, fortified orange juice, and oatmeal.

 Complex carbohydrates are thought to increase serotonin levels in the brain, inducing a calming effect.
 Because they take longer for your body to break down, these nutrients may also help you feel fuller and warmer for longer.
 Oatmeal, quinoa, lentils, chickpeas, and whole grain breads are good sources of complex carbs.